What to Do If You Get a Call From the IRS—Is It a Scam?

-Scammers often threaten those who refuse to pay with arrest, deportation, or loss of their businesses, homes, or driver's license.
-But it just doesn't happen this way, at least not without due process—lots and lots of written communications first telling you that you're in big trouble or that you must appear in tax court.
+Scammers often threaten those who refuse to pay with arrest, deportation, or loss of their businesses, homes, or driver's license, but it just doesn't happen this way, at least not without due process.
+You'll receive lots and lots of written communications from the IRS first telling you that you're in trouble or that you must appear in tax court.

 If you do owe taxes and have ignored numerous previous notices from the IRS, it's entirely possible that the federal government can and will place a tax levy against your wages, bank account, or tangible property.
 What the IRS won't do is send someone to your door with handcuffs unless yours is a particularly egregious tax situation and all these efforts have failed—and never simply because you owe money.
 Prison is reserved for issues of tax fraud, failing to file numerous returns, and otherwise cheating.

 Scammers Can Be Wiley

 Even knowing all this, you might have doubts because these scammers are pretty good at their games.
 They do their homework before calling you so they appear to be as legitimate on several levels.
 They'll offer an IRS "badge number," although it won't be real.
 The scammer might know the last four digits of your Social Security number, although in most cases he would be hard-pressed to give the first five numbers.